Chapter 17-40

 2. If the landlord makes and unlawful entry or a lawful entry in an unreasonable manner or makes repeated demands for entry otherwise lawful, but in a manner which has the effect of harassing the tenant, the tenant may obtain injunctive relief to prevent the recurrence of the conduct or terminate the rental agreement.
 In either case, the tenant may recover an amount equal to not more than two months’ rent and such actual damages, costs and fees as a court shall determine and award.

 D. Fines for Violating Section.
-Any person found guilty of violating this section shall be fined as set forth in Chapter 17-72 of this title, and each day that such violation shall occur or continue shall constitute a separate and distinct offense for which a fine as herein provided shall be imposed.
+Any person found guilty of violating this section shall be fined as laid out in Chapter 3-01, Fees, Fines, Insurance and Guarantee Requirements, and each day that such violation shall occur or continue shall constitute a separate and distinct offense for which a fine as herein provided shall be imposed.
 (Ord.
+3494 § 2(B), 2024; Ord.
 3122 § 1 (part), 2004)